-After a visit to Dover Castle in Kent, we became members of English Heritage, who look after hundreds of historical sites ranging from Avebury’s prehistoric standing stones (similar to Stonehenge) to more modern stately houses such as Osborne on the Isle of Wight (Queen Victoria and Prince Albert’s family home).
+After a visit to Dover Castle in Kent, we became members of English Heritage.
+This organisation looks after hundreds of historical sites ranging from Avebury’s prehistoric standing stones (similar to Stonehenge) to more modern stately houses such as Osborne on the Isle of Wight (Queen Victoria and Prince Albert’s family home).

 While we still used our English Heritage membership to the fullest over the next year, we also visited a lot of these free sites.
 Many of them were in out the way places we may never have visited otherwise, and wouldn’t necessarily be in travel guides or featured by local tourism agencies.

-The English Heritage Handbook is £10.95 to buy and have a hard copy of, but all of the property listings are available online on their website.
+The English Heritage Handbook is £10.95 to buy and have a hard copy of, but all of the property listings are also listed online on their website.
 The property search even has a ‘free to enter’ option.
-If you did want a hard copy, there are cheaper second hand and older editions available on Ebay.
+If you did want a hard copy, there are cheaper second hand and older editions available on eBay.

 Two of my favourite examples are Framlingham and Orford castles in Suffolk.
 Just as stunning on the outside as I assume on the inside, we were still glad we made the journey.

 One of our favourite finds was Halliggye Fogou in Cornwall, an underground passage system.
 It was used in 200BC – 400AD, possibly for storage or refuge.
 We were amazed at the number of passageways and caves you could explore.